closeio/tasktiger/README.rst

   your task function can process multiple sets of arguments at the same time, which can improve performance.
 The batch size is configurable.

-- Scheduled tasks
+- Scheduled and periodic tasks

   Tasks can be scheduled for execution at a specific time.
+Tasks can also be executed periodically (e.g. every five seconds).

 - Structured logging